Linaro/OpenCSD/README.md

 Note on the Git Repository.
 ---------------------------

-At present, the git repository for OpenCSD contains both branches for the OpenCSD library itself, and branches that have the perf updates that are not yet upstream in the main linux tree for using perf to record and decode trace.
+At present, the git repository for OpenCSD contains both branches/tags for the OpenCSD library itself, and branches that have the perf updates that are not yet upstream in the main linux tree for using perf to record and decode trace.

 These perf branches are snapshots of the kernel tree and are thus quite large.